In this section, you will find an overview of the ordinary courts of law in Luxembourg.

 The Constitution requires the courts to exercise judicial power and to apply general and local regulations and orders only insofar as they comply with the law.

-At the top of the hierarchy of the ordinary courts stands the Supreme Court of Justice (Cour Supérieure de Justice), which comprises the Court of Cassation (Cour de Cassation), a Court of Appeal (Cour d'Appel) and a department of public prosecution (Parquet Général).
+At the top of the hierarchy of courts in the judicial system stands the Supreme Court of Justice (Cour supérieure de Justice), which comprises a Court of Cassation (Cour de Cassation) and a Court of Appeal (Cour d'Appel), plus a Public Prosecutor’s Office (Parquet Général).

 The Court of Cassation has a single division of five judges; it is primarily responsible for hearing cases seeking to overturn or set aside decisions given by the various divisions of the Court of Appeal and judgments by courts of last resort.
 Representation by a lawyer is compulsory.